robert0714/Kubernetes---An-Enterprise-Guide-2E/chapter14/README.md

     echo "Last commit : $RESULT_SHA"
     echo -n "$RESULT_SHA" > /tekton/results/commit-tag
 ```
 Each step in a task is a container.
-In this case, we're using the container we built previously that has kubectl and git in it.
+In this case, we're using the container we built previously that has **kubectl** and **git** in it.

-We don't need kubectl for this task, but we do need git.
-The first block of code generates an image name from the result-image URL and a timestamp.
+We don't need **kubectl** for this task, but we do need **git**.
+The first block of code generates an image name from the `result-image` URL and a timestamp.
 We could use the latest commit, but I like having a timestamp so that I can quickly tell how old a container is.
-We save the full image URL to /text/results/image-url, which corresponds to a result we defined in our task called image-url.
-A result on a Task tells Tekton that there should be data stored with this name in the workspace so it can be referenced by our pipeline or other tasks by referencing $(tasks.generate-image-tag.results.image-url), where generate-image-tag is the name of our Task, and image-url is the name of our result.
+We save the full image URL to ``/text/results/image-url``, which corresponds to a ``result`` we defined in our task called ``image-url``.
+A ``result`` on a **Task** tells Tekton that there should be data stored with this name in the workspace so it can be referenced by our pipeline or other tasks by referencing ``$(tasks.generate-image-tag.results.image-url)``, where generate-image-tag is the name of our Task, and ``image-url`` is the name of our ``result``.

-Our next task, in chapter14/example-apps/tekton/tekton-task2.yaml, generates a container from our application's source using Google's Kaniko project (https://github.com/GoogleContainerTools/kaniko).
+Our next task, in ***chapter14/example-apps/tekton/tekton-task2.yaml***, generates a container from our application's source using Google's Kaniko project (https://github.com/GoogleContainerTools/kaniko).
 Kaniko lets you generate a container without needing access to a Docker daemon.
 This is great because you don't need a privileged container to build your image:

 ```yaml
 steps: